justeattakeaway/pie/README.md

 A Beta release is a release that contains experimental changes.
 These are ready for early adoption and testing by consumers but may introduce bugs (or be considered work-in-progress).

-A Feature release is for larger changes that may require multiple PRs, across several packages, before it is released.
-These changes are unstable and are not intended to be used by consumers.
-Typically, these releases will be used for testing changes in consuming applications as an alternative to using something like `yalc`.

 If your change is intended to be released under the `beta` tag on npm, you must follow this workflow:
 - Create a new branch with the `beta-*` prefix, and push this to the remote.
 E.g. `git push origin feature-myawesomework`.
 - Create another branch, off this initial beta branch, to implement your code changes.
 Ensure that this branch **does not** use a prefix.